 What is age-related dizziness and imbalance?

 Dizziness and imbalance increase as we get older because of age-related deterioration of the balance and other body systems.
-It is often complicated by one or more other conditions that can affect balance function.
+It is often complicated by one or more other conditions (comorbidities) that can affect balance function.
 Taking multiple medications also plays a role.

-Age-related dizziness and imbalance is one of the most common problems of older people.
+Age-related dizziness and imbalance are one of the most common problems of older people.
 The cause is often difficult to determine and varies greatly from person to person.
 Another name for it is presbystasis, meaning age-related loss of balance function.

 Older people with dizziness have a much greater risk of falls and injury.
 Falls in the elderly are especially serious.
-They carry a significant risk of bone fracture, dislocation or severe head injury.
+They carry a significant risk of bone fracture, dislocation, or severe head injury.